stellargraph/stellargraph/demos/calibration/README.md

 ### Pubmed-Diabetes

-The examples in this directory uses the Pubmed-Diabetes dataset.
+The examples in this directory use the Pubmed-Diabetes dataset.

 The dataset can be downloaded from [here](https://linqs-data.soe.ucsc.edu/public/Pubmed-Diabetes.tgz).